coderedcorp/coderedcms/docs/getting_started/tutorial01.rst

 Navigate to http://localhost:8000/admin/ and log in with the username and password you created with the ``python manage.py createsuperuser`` command.

-After logging in, you will be taken to the admin dashboard, also known as the "Wagtail Admin".
+After logging in, you will be taken to the admin dashboard - also known as the "Wagtail Admin".

 .. figure:: img/tutorial_admin.png
     :alt: The admin dashboard.